-- accidental dwelling fire risk and fatality/injury risk - road risk and fatality/serious injury risk - water risk flooding, rescues and other water-related risk
+- accidental dwelling fire risk and fatality/injury risk - road risk and fatality/serious injury risk - water risk; flooding, rescues and other water-related risk

 We shared the CRP with middle managers and Representative Bodies prior to its publication.
-We provided briefing sessions for middle managers to enhance their understanding and awareness of the profile, along with workshops focussing on the use of the dashboards which are now also available.
-This assists their local analysis to direct our services in a more intelligent way.
+Briefing sessions were held with middle managers to enhance their understanding and awareness of the profile, along with workshops focussing on the use of the dashboards which are now also available to assist with their local analysis to direct our services in a more intelligent way.

-Following its publication on the 16th March 2022, staff have been briefed on its content prior to the release of the RRM proposals.
-Raising staff awareness of the CRP and the supporting data dashboards is a fundamental requirement, as it will support our service delivery being directed and focused in those areas where it is needed , ensuring that the members of public who require our assistance the most are identified and supported.
+Following its publication on the 16th March 2022, staff are being briefed on its content prior to the release of the RRM proposals.
+Raising staff awareness of the CRP and the supporting data dashboards is a fundamental requirement as our service delivery should be directed and focused in those areas where it is needed the most, ensuring that the members of public who require our assistance the most are identified and supported.